stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * Shaping those ideas and opportunities
 * Sharing generic best practices (that is without compromising the confidentiality or IP of other clients)

+This aligns the leadership team on how they want to evolve the _one digital workspace_, providing clarity before adding and cascading OKRs org-wide.

 ## implementing OKRs - go back a step if you need to